Your first custom widget

 Take note of the naming here.
 When defining plugins its good practice to stick with the following formula:

-1. Start with "plugin".
+- Start with

-That brings us to a final name of pluginWidgetMap.
+That brings us to a final name of pluginWidgetMap

 import { WidgetPlugin } from "@activeviam/activeui-sdk";